bolah2009/sql-zoo/README.md

 ### [Assignment link](https://www.theodinproject.com/courses/databases/lessons/sql#project-sql-zoo)

-#### The objective is to do tutorials from [SQL ZOO](https://sqlzoo.net) listed under the “Tutorial Section” and the quizzes listed at the end of each tutorials.
+#### The objective is to do tutorials from [SQL ZOO](https://sqlzoo.net) listed under the “Tutorial Section” and the quizzes listed at the end of each tutorials

 1. SELECT basics
 2. SELECT from world